awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 **Important**
 Other versions of SSL and TLS are not supported\.

 For more information about using HTTPS with CloudFront, see [Using HTTPS with CloudFront](using-https.md)\.
-For lists of the ciphers that CloudFront supports for HTTPS communication between viewers and CloudFront, and between CloudFront and your origin, see [Supported SSL/TLS Protocols and Ciphers for Communication Between Viewers and CloudFront](secure-connections-supported-viewer-protocols-ciphers.md#secure-connections-supported-ciphers)\.
+For lists of the ciphers that CloudFront supports for HTTPS communication between viewers and CloudFront, and between CloudFront and your origin, see [Supported SSL/TLS protocols and ciphers for communication between viewers and CloudFront](secure-connections-supported-viewer-protocols-ciphers.md#secure-connections-supported-ciphers)\.

 ### GET Requests That Include a Body<a name="RequestCustom-get-body"></a>